ispc/ispc/docs/ispc.rst

 Updating ISPC Programs For Changes In ISPC 1.25.0
 -------------------------------------------------

-``avx512knl-x16``, ``gen9-x8`` and ``gen9-x16`` targets are deprecated and will
-be removed in future releases.

-ISPC language was extended to support ``__attribute__(())`` syntax for variable and function declarations.
-Two attributes are supported now: ``noescape`` and ``address_space(N)``.
+The ISPC language has been extended to support the ``__attribute__(())`` syntax for variable and function declarations.
+The following attributes are now
+supported: ``noescape``, ``address_space(N)``, ``external_only``, and
+``unmangled``.
 The macro ``ISPC_ATTRIBUTE_SUPPORTED`` is defined if the ISPC compiler supports attribute syntax.
-Please, refer to `Attributes`_ for more details and the full list of supported attributes.
+Please refer to the `Attributes`_ section for more details and the full list of supported attributes.

-This release supports ``-ffunction-sections`` command line flag to generate each function in a separate section.
+This release introduces support for the ``-ffunction-sections`` command-line flag, which generates each function in a separate section.
 This flag is useful for reducing the size of the final executable by removing unused functions.
-Please, refer to `Basic Command-line Options`_ for more details.
+Please refer to the `Basic Command-line Options`_ section for more details.

-In some cases like shared libraries, the mentioned ``-ffunction-sections`` flag is not enough to remove unused ISPC copies of exported functions.
-To address this, the ``external_only`` attribute was introduced.
-It can be applied only to exported functions and it instructs the compiler to remove the ISPC version of the function.
-Please, refer to `Attributes`_ and `Functions and Function Calls`_ for more details.
+In some cases, such as shared libraries, the ``-ffunction-sections`` flag alone may not be sufficient to remove unused ISPC copies of exported functions.
+To address this, you can use the ``external_only`` function attribute.
+This attribute can only be applied to exported functions and instructs the compiler to remove the ISPC version of the function.
+For more information, please refer to the `Attributes`_ and `Functions and Function Calls`_ sections.

+Template support for short vectors and array declarations has been extended.
+You can now use both type and non-type parameters to specify the type and dimensions of these types.

+For ARM targets, IEEE 754-compliant instructions (``fminnm`` and ``vminnm``) are now generated for min/max operations, replacing the previous use of ``fmin`` and ``vmin``.

+The ``avx512knl-x16``, ``gen9-x8``, and ``gen9-x16`` targets are deprecated and
+will be removed in future releases.

 Getting Started with ISPC
 =========================